 Palisades Tahoe

-Host of the 1960 Winter Olympics (then Squaw Valley), Palisades Tahoe has long been one of America’s preeminent destination resorts.
+Host of the 1960 Winter Olympics, Palisades Tahoe has long been one of America’s preeminent destination resorts.
 And it’s only gotten bigger and better.
 It merged with Alpine Meadows in 2012, expanding its skiable terrain to 6,000 acres across 2 mountains.
 A decade later, at the start of the 2022-23 season, the Base to Base Gondola opened, linking the two mountains.
 It transports guests between The Village at Palisades Tahoe and Alpine Lodge, with the option for more advanced skiers and riders to unload at the KT-22 mid-station.
 Across the two mountains are incredible views of Lake Tahoe.
-At the end of the day, skiers and riders can belly up to a number of amazing aprés-ski spots, from waterfront bars and restaurants at Lake Tahoe to iconic bars at The Village at Palisades Tahoe.
-Le Chamois we named one of the best aprés-ski bars in America.

 SkiBig3, Alberta, Canada

 Banff Sunshine, Mt.
-Norquay and Lake Louise make up the SkiBig3 of Canadian Rocky Mountain skiing.
+Norquay, and Lake Louise make up the SkiBig3 of Canadian Rocky Mountain skiing.
 You’d be hard-pressed to find a better trio of mountains in North America.
 SkiBig3’s ski areas are located around the mountain town of Banff, about 85 miles (136 km) from Calgary.

 Mt.
 Norquay is the birthplace of skiing within the Canadian Rockies, and a great smaller ski area for a family-friendly vibe and night skiing.
-Banff Sunshine is high on the Continental Divide in the heart of Banff National Park, and features 3 sprawling mountains spreading over 3,300 acres of skiable terrain with amazing views.
+Banff Sunshine is high on the Continental Divide in the heart of Banff National Park, and features 3 sprawling mountains spread over 3,300 acres of skiable terrain with amazing views.
 Sunshine has everything from gentle slopes to extreme big mountain runs.
 Last, but not least, Lake Louise is renowned for its awesome scenery and versatile terrain.
 Play on more than 4,200 acres spread across 4 mountain faces on one of the largest ski resorts in North America.

 Whistler Blackcomb, British Columbia, Canada